allegroai/clearml-docs/docs/deploying_clearml/clearml_server_config.md

 To open external access to the Elasticsearch, MongoDB, and Redis ports:

-1. Shutdown **ClearML Server**.
+1. Shutdown ClearML Server.
 Execute the following command (which assumes the configuration file is in the environment path).

         docker-compose down